Wolverhampton: Education

 The University of Wolverhampton is the main provider of higher education in the city.
 The university currently has more than 23,000 students.
 In 1835, the Wolverhampton Mechanics' Institute was founded, and its lineage can be traced via the Wolverhampton and Staffordshire Technical College (1935), to The Polytechnic, Wolverhampton (1969) to today's University of Wolverhampton, given university status in 1992.
 The main university campus is in the city centre, with other campuses at Compton, and in the nearby towns of Walsall and Telford.

 Wolverhampton Grammar School was founded in 1512, making it one of the oldest active schools in the UK.
 Old boys include Mervyn King, Governor of the Bank of England between July 2003 and 2013, and Sir David Wright, former British Ambassador to Japan.

 Other notably historic schools include The Royal School, Wolverhampton (founded in 1850), and Tettenhall College (1863), which educated the winner of Nobel Prize for Chemistry, Professor Sir Arthur Harden.
 City of Wolverhampton College is the main further education college in the city.

-Wolverhampton Girls' High School is a well known selective school which has produced top of league table results within Wolverhampton.
+Wolverhampton Girls' High School is a well known selective school (state grammar school) which has produced top of league table results within Wolverhampton.
 Notable old girls include the former English women's cricket captain Rachael Heyhoe-Flint and Baroness Hayman, first Lord Speaker of the House of Lords, as well as Georgia Elwiss, a member of the current 2015 women's cricket team.

 St Peter's Collegiate School was founded in 1847 in buildings adjacent to St Peter's Collegiate Church in Wolverhampton town centre.
 It moved to the present extensive green site at Compton Park in 1965.
 St Peter's is the oldest established educational institution currently in the state sector in Wolverhampton, with a tradition of academic, cultural and sporting excellence nourished by Christian spiritual and moral values.
-Previous students include record-breaking goalscoring footballer Arthur Rowley and Ben Godfrey, a TV presenter, and reporter on Midlands Today.
+Previous students include record-breaking goalscoring footballer Arthur Rowley.

-Wolverhampton, unlike a number of nearby areas such as Dudley and South Staffordshire, has always had traditional age range schools; 5–7 infants, 7–11 juniors and 11-16/18 secondary schools.
+Wolverhampton, unlike a number of nearby areas such as Dudley and South Staffordshire, has always had three-tier education: 5–7 infants, 7–11 juniors and 11-16/18 secondary schools.
 Some secondary schools have sixth form facilities for children aged 16+.